Configuration

 thread

-All comments on your site are grouped in threads, and each thread belongs to a single page.
+All comments on a site are grouped in threads, and each thread belongs to a single page.
 By default, the widget uses

 the pathname of the current browser location as the unique identifier of the thread.
 For example, if the widget is